These fall fantasy books will make you want to curl up in a cozy sweater with a hot drink.

 Each year in the churchyard, Blue watches her psychic mother see those who are going to die that year.
 Blue never actually sees them herself.
 Until this year.
 When she speaks directly to a boy.

-He is called Gansey and is a student at Aglionby school.
-The students there are known locally as Raven Boys.
+He is called Gansey and is a student at Aglionby School.
+The students are known locally as Raven Boys.

 I had so many recommendations to read this and for good reason.
 The characters and the relationships are what make this one of the best fall fantasy books